mbrand1/dumpreader/README.md

 Reads MYSQL dump file and yields back the statements one at a time.
 Automatically skips comments and keeps multi-line statements together.

+This is a decent use case of a [generator function](https://wiki.python.org/moin/Generators).
+You typically want to execute these statements right away.
+Read as many as you want from a file for very little memory cost.

 ## Example Usage

 ```python